kuritkaj/codewinder/lib/intelligence/README.md

 1. Horizontal - the "looping" action of the ReAct agent can be considered a horizontal axis or breadth-based approach.
 2. Vertical - invoking the Multistep agent can be considered a vertical axis or depth-based approach.

-This approach to combining both a breadth and depth approach produces superior results to either approach alone.
+This approach to combining both breadth- and depth-based agents produces superior results to either approach alone.